naveeniitk/ml-projects/06_AGENTIC_AI/aiAgentTutorial/readme/README.md

 **Note:** Each function in the `functions/` directory exports both:
 - The actual function implementation (e.g., `get_files_info()`)
 - A schema declaration (e.g., `schema_get_files_info`) for API registration

+The `call_function.py` module acts as a dispatcher that:
+- Receives function call requests from the Gemini API
+- Routes calls to the appropriate function implementation
+- Wraps responses in the proper `types.Content` format for the API
+- Handles errors and unknown function calls gracefully

 ## Testing